-- Ensure cost-effectiveness in design, construction, maintenance, and long-term operation. - Ensure a reliable funding plan for the program, recognizing future funding challenges. - Ensure alignment with State and Federal funding programs to maximize funding. - Ensure the ability of the program to be phased as needed.
+- Ensure cost-effectiveness in design, construction, maintenance, and operation. - Ensure a reliable funding plan for the program. - Ensure alignment with State and Federal funding programs to maximize funding. - Ensure the ability of the program to be phased as needed.

 Bi-state and local cooperation